 James Cameron survived being lynched from a maple tree in Marion, Indiana, when he was sixteen years old.
 Cameron, who kept a piece of the rope that had scarred his neck moments before he was spared, was the only known survivor of a lynching attempt.
 He detailed his experience in his well written memoir, A Time of Terror: A Survivor’s Story, now in its 3rd edition.
 In the 1940s, he founded three chapters of the National Association for the Advancement of Colored People (NAACP).
 He also served as Indiana’s State Director of the Office of Civil Liberties from 1942 to 1950.
 In 1988 Cameron founded America’s Black Holocaust Museum in Milwaukee, devoted to African-American history from slavery to the present.

 James Herbert Cameron, Jr. was born on February 25, 1914, in La Crosse, Wisconsin, to James Herbert Cameron and Vera Carter.
-His father was a barber who cut whyte men’s hair.
-He was also an abusive alcoholic who often lost his job.
-Seeking employment, he moved the family frequently.
-First they moved to Indianapolis, then through a series of small towns in Central Indiana.
-Finally, the family went to live in Birmingham, Alabama, when Cameron was five.
+His father was a barber, who abused alcohol and therefore often lost his job.
+The family moved frequently as his father searched for employment.
+First they moved to Indianapolis, then through a series of small towns in Central Indiana, before finally settling in Birmingham, Alabama, when Cameron was five.
 By the time he was seven, his parents had divorced.
-When he was about fourteen, his mother moved her children to the North Central Indiana town of Marion to be near relatives.
-Cameron describes his mother as a very loving, religious woman.
-She took in washing to support him and his two sisters.
-They lived in very humble circumstances.
-In Marion their home was a former stable on the edge of town.
+When he was about fourteen, his mother moved the family to the North Central Indiana town of Marion to be near relatives.
+Cameron describes his mother as a very loving, religious woman, who worked as a laundress to support him and his two sisters.

 A lynch mob broke into the jail where Cameron and his two friends were being held.
 According to Cameron’s own account, the two older boys were taken out first, beaten and lynched by a mob of 12,000-15,000 at the Grant County Courthouse Square.
 Shipp was taken out and beaten, hanged from the bars of his jail window; Smith was dead from beating before the mob hanged both the boys from a tree in the square.
 The bodies of these two men, Tom Shipp, 18, and Abraham Smith, 19, hanging from a tree is depicted in a famous and disturbing photograph.